ietf-wg-dult/threat-model/draft-delano-dult-threat-model.md

 - **active scanning**: a search for location trackers manually initiated by a user
 - **passive scanning**: a search for location trackers running in the background, often accompanied by notifications for the user
+- **tracking tag**: a small, concealable device that broadcasts location data to other devices

 # Security Considerations